 Electrolytic method (commonly used):

-Apply current, the gold complexes are desorbed and electrolytically deposited on the cathode steel wool, forming gold sludge.
+Applying current desorbs the gold complexes and deposits them electrolytically onto the cathode steel wool, forming gold sludge.

 (8) Carbon regeneration